 Number of Squares 1 4 9 16 25 ?

-• What is the next number of square tiles to be entered in the table?
+• What is the next entry in table of values for the number of square tiles?
 How did you determine this?

-• How many squares will make up the paving in the 10th position? in the 12th position? in the 20th position?
+• How many small squares will be in the 10th position? in the 12th position? in the 20th position?

-• What is special about all the numbers of tiles?
+• What do you notice about all the numbers of square tiles in the table of values?

-• What is the relationship between the term number of the term and the number of squares?
+• What is the relationship between the term number of the term and the number of small squares within each term?

 To help students to recognize that the number of square tiles that make up a term always corresponds to the square of the term number (or the area of the term), read the values from the table aloud (6, 36; 5, 25; 4, 16…).